cschreib/cobalt/doc/manual/library/packet_system.md

 // Create a new packet to be sent to the server netcom_base::out_packet out(netcom_base::server_actor_id);
 // The data to send
-int i = 12; std::string s = "hello";
+std::int32_t i = 12; std::string s = "hello";
 // Serialize the data inside the packet out << i << s;
 // Send the packet
 net.send(std::move(out));
 ```

 You may refer to the [SFML documentation](http://sfml-dev.org/documentation/2.0/classsf_1_1Packet.php) for a more thorough documentation of the SFML packet class.
+Note in particular the use of _fixed size integers_ (`std::int32_t`), that are interpreted the same way regardless of the host CPU architecture.
+This is mandatory to preserve the meaning of a packet across multiple platforms: while most systems have `sizeof(int) == 4`, this is not guaranteed by the C++ standard, but `sizeof(std::int32_t) == 4` is always true.

 However, when a packet is sent this way from one actor to another, the recipient needs to know how to interpret the received data: is this a chat message, the username and password of a client, or something else?

 To disentangle between all the possibilities, we need to append at the beginning of each packet an integer that uniquely identifies the packet type.
 This number is called the _packet ID_.
 For example, all packets containing a message to be displayed in the chat would have ID `0`, while all packets containing a client's credentials would have ID `1`, and so on and so forth.
 Therefore, when the server receives a packet from a client, it first reads the packet ID from the received packet, and it can then forward the handling of this packet to the corresponding function.